tjathwal/blog/docs/index-test.md

 ![Image of Rose](https://tjathwal.github.io/blog/uploads/roseGarden/Portland-0158.jpg)

-Below should be a gallery of images, try 3 with lightbox and high res images:
+Below should be a gallery of images.
+Lightbox is on, high res, try 4 with no bullet point on ul feature:

 {% include image-gallery.html folder="/uploads/roseGarden" %}